hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/utils/README.md

 ```

-The diagram illustrates the library structure, showing how different modules (like `Convertors`, `String Utilities`) relate to the main library `Tiny Utils`.
+The diagram illuStartes the library structure, showing how different modules (like `Convertors`, `String Utilities`) relate to the main library `Tiny Utils`.
 It also shows how the conversion modules connect to various outputs (e.g., `PNG image`).
 Importantly, the diagram is a representation of the library's *structure*; it isn't an algorithm or process flow of code execution.